 Dual employment is defined as the undertaking of additional employment beyond basic professional obligation by a State University professional employee and follows the following guidelines.

 - In no case may a full-time member of the university faculty or professional staff hold another full-time position.

-- The determination of the professional obligation of university faculty or professional employees shall be the responsibility of each campus President or Chief Administrative Officer.
+- The determination of the professional obligation of university faculty or professional employees shall be the responsibility of each campus President, or Chief Administrative Officer.

-- It is expected that members of the university faculty or professional staff will report any additional employment arrangements directly to the Dean.
+- It is expected that full-time members of the university faculty or professional staff will report any additional employment arrangements directly to the Dean.

 Academic and professional employees may not engage in any combination of dual employment or consulting that will require more than a total of one day per week of their time.